Keyboard shortcuts

 }

-The shape() accessor will be dropped, as it cannot be easily provided by our GPU storage without keeping otherwise unnecessary metadata around, but the current() accessor will trivially be migrated to the new logic…
+When it comes to accessors, shape() will be dropped as it cannot be easily provided by our 1D GPU storage without keeping otherwise unnecessary metadata around.
+But the current() accessor will trivially be migrated to the new logic.
+And for reasons that will become clear later on, it can also become a private implementation detail of the underlying data module.

 impl Concentrations {